 As teachers, we love to see our students grow and learn.
-Our students aren’t the only ones growing and learning though.
+Our students aren’t the only ones growing and learning, though.
 Our professional growth needs to be attended to.
-Maybe you work for a district that requires teachers to set yearly professional growth goals.
+You may work for a district that requires teachers to set yearly professional growth goals.
 Maybe your school requires “SMART” goals.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-Based.
-Each element of the SMART framework works together to create a goal that is carefully planned, clear and trackable.
-Maybe it’s your state that requires an educator’s professional growth plan.
-Whoever requires it, whatever you call it, and whatever program you use to measure track your goals are less important to me than the act of having goals.
-Just the act of setting goals allows you to consider your work and make decisions about what you hope to accomplish and how you choose to spend your time.
-There is an expression spiritualist Cora L. V. Hatch delivered at a lecture that we can apply, “You could not prevent a thunderstorm, but you could use the electricity; you could not direct the wind, but you could trim your sail so as to propel your vessel as you pleased, no matter which way the wind blew.”
+Each element of the SMART framework works together to create a goal that is carefully planned, transparent, and trackable.
+Perhaps your state requires an educator to have a professional growth plan.
+Whoever requires it, whatever you call it, and whatever program you use to measure and track your goals are less important to me than the act of having goals.
+The act of setting goals enables you to reflect on your work and make informed decisions about what you hope to accomplish and how you choose to allocate your time.
+There is an expression spiritualist Cora L. V. Hatch delivered at a lecture that we can apply: “You could not prevent a thunderstorm, but you could use the electricity; you could not direct the wind, but you could trim your sail so as to propel your vessel as you pleased, no matter which way the wind blew.”

 You could not prevent a thunderstorm, but you could use the electricity; you could not direct the wind, but you could trim your sail so as to propel your vessel as you pleased, no matter which way the wind blew.

-Schools are filled will bureaucracy and it’s easy to see professional goals as another item on our very long back-to-school list when they are likely due.
-I hope though, at some point, you consider your goals and I want you to be completely selfish when you do.
+Schools are filled with bureaucracy, making it easy to view professional goals as just another item on our lengthy back-to-school list, especially when they are due.
+I hope you consider your goals, and I want you to be completely selfish when you do.
 What do I mean by that?
-Your goals are about you and improving things that you see as meaningful to your career and ways you can be better in your career.
+Your goals focus on personal improvement and enhancing aspects of your career that you consider meaningful.
 Your school will have initiatives that come and go.
-Your goals may complement those initiatives, or they may not (and that is OK).
+Your goals may complement those initiatives, or they may not (and that is okay).

-A teacher recently asked if she developed a good goal.
-The first goal she explained was about, “students creating artwork that they like enough to take home.”
+A teacher recently asked if she had developed a good goal.
+The first goal she explained was about “students creating artwork that they like enough to take home.”
 I don’t think this is an achievable goal because it would be challenging to change how students feel about their own artwork.
 I have had students make beautiful work to which they were indifferent.
 I have had students create mediocre work that they loved.
 I don’t even want my students to love all their work, because failing is part of learning.
 So, let me reflect on this teacher’s goal.
-Is her goal for more work to make it home and be valued by their family?
+Is her goal for more artwork that will reach students’ homes and be valued by their families?
 What actionable steps could she take to make this happen?
 Does she need to create portfolios for students to transport work home?
 Or a system, like a newsletter, to communicate about lessons going on in the art room and inform parents of work being sent home?
 Or maybe she wants students to focus and work harder on their projects so they are more likely to reflect a high level of effort.
 In that case, she might need goals focused on motivation systems or techniques to slow and calm students.
 Do you need help forming your goals?
-I recommend this exercise called the Gut-Level Teacher Reflection that will help determine what areas of your practice need the most attention.
+I recommend the Gut-Level Teacher Reflection exercise, which will help identify areas of your practice that need the most attention.

-I am sharing a list of goals I submitted in the past.
-At my school, we were asked to divide our goals into Teaching and Learning/Student Development, School Community, and Professional Development.
+I am sharing a list of goals I previously submitted.
+At my school, the administration requested that we divide our goals into Teaching and Learning/Student Development, School Community, and Professional Development.

 1. Teaching and Learning / Student Development:

 • Maintain and improve the quality of Advanced Placement classes.
-Continue with my students the goal of achieving scores in the 3-5 range in AP 2D Design Portfolio and AP Drawing Portfolio.
-Last year all students met or surpassed their personal goal set for AP exam scoring.
+Continue to work with my students to achieve scores in the 3-5 range in the AP 2D Design Portfolio and AP Drawing Portfolio.
+Last year, all students met or surpassed their personal goal set for AP exam scoring.

 • Continue to promote students participating in state and local art exhibits, competitions, and Art All-State. √

-• Become more knowledgeable of the art college choices through campus visits and conversations with recruiters, admission representatives, and other sources of knowledge.
+• Gain a deeper understanding of art college options through campus visits and conversations with recruiters, admission representatives, and other knowledgeable sources.

 • Continue to refresh and revise the curriculum and specific lessons as needed.